EnterTheNameHere/Turnix/docs/pack-uri-spec.md

 # Turnix Pack URI and Resolution Specification

-**Authority note:** `pack-and-asset-resolution.txt` is the canonical source of truth for pack identity, semantic versioning, and PackMeta/PackResolver behaviour.
+**Authority note:** `pack-manifest-structure.txt` is the canonical reference for manifest fields and their semantics.
+Identity, semantic versioning, and PackMeta/PackResolver behaviour continue to be covered in `pack-and-asset-resolution.txt`.
 This document only describes the URI surface and save-metadata examples.
-When in doubt, defer to `pack-and-asset-resolution.txt`.
+When in doubt, defer to the authoritative specs.

 This document defines the addressing scheme for packs and resources in Turnix.
 It is written as if for an automatic code generator: every term is precise and every component is described with clear responsibilities and inputs/outputs.